Fermion-parity qubit in a proximitized double quantum dot: Comparison to other qubit realizations

-{\em Majorana qubit.---} Our proposal shares two essential properties with topological Majorana qubits \cite{LutchynNatRevMater2018May, PradaNatRevPhys2020Oct,FlensbergOppenStern2021}, namely that the information is encoded in the fermion parity of localized modes and that the information is separated from the electronic charge.
+{\em Majorana qubit.---} Our proposal shares two essential properties with topological Majorana qubits \cite{LutchynNatRevMater2018May, PradaNatRevPhys2020Oct,FlensbergOppenStern2021}, namely that the information is encoded in the fermion parity and thus separated from electronic charge.
 However, there are fundamental differences.
-In Majorana qubits, the quantum information is stored in spatially separated Majorana bound states, where a pair of Majorana bound states composes a single complex fermion.
-Individual Majorana bound states are chargeless quasiparticles.
-Dephasing of quantum information stored in Majorana bound states due to local fluctuations occurs only via modifications of the hybridization to other Majorana bound states (which is exponentially suppressed in their distance in the topological case).
+In Majorana qubits, the quantum information is stored in spatially separated Majorana bound states, where a pair of Majorana bound states composes a single fermion.
+Dephasing of quantum information stored in Majorana bound states due to local fluctuations occurs only via modifications of the hybridization between Majorana bound states (which, in the topological case, is exponentially suppressed).
 In contrast, in our proposal the quantum dots are fine-tuned to a sweet spot with zero charge dipole moment.
 In spirit, our proposal is thus related to two-dot Kitaev chain proposals \cite{LeijnseFlensberg2012, SauNatCommun2012Jul, TomDvirNature2023Feb}.
 However, this so-called "poor man's" Majorana system has qubit states defined by the total parity of two dots (and therefore needs four dots to make a workable qubit), whereas for our proposal the qubit states are defined by local parity (and therefore two dots are sufficient).
+Moreover, we note that while it remains challenging to provide convincing experimental evidence of coherent manipulation of Majorana zero modes, the parity qubit is based on established technology ({\it e.g.} in InAs/Al: hybridization \cite{WangNature2022Dec} and coherent control of Andreev bound states \cite{Janvier_Science2015, Hays_PRL2018, Hays_Science2021, PitaVidalNatPhys2023Aug}, fermion-parity initialization \cite{WesdorparXiv2021Dec, BargerbosPRXQuantum2022Jul} and read-out \cite{vanDrielarXiv2023Nov}, and integration with superconducting circuits \cite{BargerbosPRXQuantum2022Jul}).